-If you like it a little thicker the way these images show, bake it the full additional 20 minutes.
+If you like it a Baked Pudding Rice Recipe to make your dish a little thicker the way these images show, bake it the full additional 20 minutes.

 Therefore, it will be a little thicker when it gets cold as the rice sucks up more moisture as it sets.